openshift-psap/topsail/docs/toolbox.generated/Mac_Ai.remote_llama_cpp_run_model.rst

 ``name``

-* The name of the model to fetch
+* The name of the model to run

 ``prefix``